 She was preceded in death by her mother, Coral Parham, grandmother, Jewel Ford, and grandfather, Lawson Anderson.

 To know Jewel is to love her.
 She lived well, providing a reservoir of safety for others while fearlessly facing risks to experience personal growth.
 Her illuminating presence modeled faith, love, and hope in her ordinary life.
 While Jewel enjoys eternity with The King of Kings, she continues to live on in our hearts, encouraging us to join her there.

-To send flowers to Jewel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jewel Marie Ford, please visit our floral store.